Dr. Shulamit (Shuly) Kapon – PI

 Ms. Wisal Ganaiem – Ph.D.
 Student

-Wisal is a recipient of the Ariane de Rothschild Women Doctoral Fellowship.
+Wisal is a recipient of the Ariane de Rothschild Women Doctoral Fellowship and a recipient of the Hagit Rafaeli Mishkin award for contribution to the educational system.
 She holds a B.Ed. in special education, M.Ed. in educational counselling.
-She is a Mandel leadership program graduate, and is one of the founders of Alrowad for Science and Technology – a nonprofit organization for promoting STEM education in the Arab community of Israel.
-Wisal joined the group in February 2021 to lead an exploratory research, and as of April 2022 became a full-time doctoral student.
+She is a Mandel leadership program graduate, and is one of the founders of Alrowad for Science and Technology – a nonprofit grassroot organization for promoting STEM education in the Arab community of Israel.
+Wisal joined Kapon group in February 2021 to lead an exploratory research.
+As of April 2022 became a full-time doctoral student under the joint supervision of Professors Shulamit Kapon and Fadia Nasser Abu Alhija.
 The title of her doctoral study is ‘Precollege Arab youth as facilitators of STEM outreach activities in their community: Nurturing the emergence of science capital’.

 Mr. Tal Peer – Ph.D.
 Student